Maamannan (soundtrack): Reception

 Vipin Nair of Music Aloud rated four stars out of five indicating "Rahman's incredible run of form continues" with this film.
-Siddharth Srinivas of Only Kollywood highlighted it as "another solid offering from Rahman" giving 3.75 out of 5.
 Gopinath Rajendran of The Hindu called the songs as "ear-pleasers" but criticized the background score as "tad underwhelming".
 K. Janani of India Today claimed that "Being a rural film, Rahman, with his Western tunes, has given a new colour to the film."
 Bharathy Singaravel of The News Minute commented that Rahman's "flawless music" complemented the cinematography, with the tracks "Raasa Kannu" and "Jigu Jigu Rail" being demanded "repeat listening".
-Lakshi Subramaniam of The Week wrote "A.R.
+Lakshmi Subramaniam of The Week wrote "A.R.
 Rahman's background music is top-notch as it expresses the anger and pain within a man who is oppressed by societal norms."